Newyears Green, Hillingdon

 The origin of the Newyears Green name, which is also spelt as three separate words, is uncertain.
 It is either a corruption of a landowner’s name or it may have been connected with annual festivities held on Lady Day (25 March), which was reckoned as the beginning of the year in England from the Middle Ages until 1752.

 Though much of the surrounding area consists of undulating farmland, Newyears Green Lane is besmirched by a rubbish dump and recycling centre, a scrap metal yard and the largest composting facility of its kind in Europe (extending above and below the ‘Newyears Green’ place name on the map below), where kitchen, garden and farm waste from all over London and beyond is converted into a variety of soil conditioners for agricultural and commercial uses.
-There’s also a 16-acre dogs’ rehoming centre on Harvil Road.
+There’s also a 16-acre dogs’ rehoming centre on Harvil Road opposite the junction with Dews Lane, which leads to Hillingdon Outdoor Activities Centre.

 Managed by the London Wildlife Trust, Dews Farm Sandpits are situated on the west side of Harvil Road, just north of the junction with Newyears Green Lane.
 There is woodland and scrub around varied grassland rich in flowers and insects.